 Fault management is a set of capabilities that provide an early warning of impending component or subsystem failure.
-This enables the user to perform preventive maintenance before the failure.
+This enables you to perform preventive maintenance before the failure.

-The current Compaq Fault Management implementation includes provisions for IntelliSafe hard drives, environmental fault prevention tracking, and network performance monitoring.
+The current Compaq Fault Management implementation includes provisions for IntelliSafe Hard Drives, environmental fault prevention tracking, and network performance monitoring.